 upper abdominal pain, yellowing of the eyes or skin (jaundice), itching, dark urine,

 feeling generally unwell and having poor appetite.
 These may be due to problems with

-father children.
-This ability is usually regained within a few months of stopping
+(impotence).
+This ability is usually also regained within a few months of discontinuing

 In men, long-term use of cyproterone may uncommonly lead to osteoporosis.